dfki-ric/pytransform3d/doc/source/transformation_ambiguities.rst

 .. note::

-    The default in pytransform is source in target.
+    The default in pytransform3d is source in target.

 .. plot::

     import numpy as np
     import matplotlib.pyplot as plt
-    from pytransform.rotations import random_quaternion, q_id
+    from pytransform3d.rotations import random_quaternion, q_id
-    from pytransform.transformations import transform_from_pq
+    from pytransform3d.transformations import transform_from_pq
-    from pytransform.transform_manager import TransformManager
+    from pytransform3d.transform_manager import TransformManager

     random_state = np.random.RandomState(0)